 Here is a step by step introduction to using Libby on your Kindle

 How to use Overdrive on a Nook

 Hoopla is a digital streaming service for library users to access eBooks, eAudiobooks, music, movies, and TV shows using portable devices like smartphones and tablets.

 Tablet, smartphone, computer, or TV with streaming capabilities

 Hoopla app or updated browser software (e.g. Chrome, Firefox, IE, Safari, etc.)

-Once you click on the link to the hoopla site you will be asked to enter your library card number.
+Once you click on the link to the hoopla site you will be asked to enter your email address and password.
 If you are a first time user, follow the instructions to download the free hoopla app compatible with your device.
 If you are using your laptop or desktop computer, all you need is a current web browser and the Widevine plug-in (see What is Widevine?).